I. The Misframed Argument

 III.
 Naming the Axis: W

-If the discomfort we have been describing has a consistent feature, it is this: it does not feel like a missing thing.
-It feels like a missing way for things to be arranged.
+If the discomfort we have been describing has a consistent feature, it is this: it feels like a missing way for things to be arranged.
 An absence of structure.

-At this point it becomes useful—if only provisionally—to speak in geometric terms.
+Here it becomes useful, if only provisionally, to speak in geometric terms.

 Time occupies a different position.
 We experience it directly.
 It runs through us rather than around us.
 We remember backward, anticipate forward, and feel duration as an internal pressure.
-Time is intimate.
-It is stitched into consciousness itself.
+Time is intimate, stitched into consciousness itself.

 What we do not have is any comparable access to an axis that is neither inhabited nor experienced.